Forest Park in Cook County, Illinois — The American Midwest (Great Lakes)

 Topics.
 This historical marker is listed in this topic list: Law Enforcement.
 A significant historical date for this entry is December 13, 1925.

 Location.
-41° 52.996′ N, 87° 48.538′ W. Marker is in Forest Park, Illinois, in Cook County.
-Marker is at the intersection of Randolph Street and Belvidere Avenue, on the right when traveling west on Randolph Street.
+41° 52.996′ N, 87° 48.541′ W. Marker is in Forest Park, Illinois, in Cook County.
+It is at the intersection of Randolph Street and Belvidere Avenue, on the right when traveling west on Randolph Street.
 This marker is near the southeast corner of Remembrance Park.
-It is one of four individual markers devoted to officers who died in the line of duty, surrounding a larger memorial to Forest Park’s fallen firefighters and police officers.
 Touch for map.
 Marker is at or near this postal address: 7341 Randolph St, Forest Park IL 60130, United States of America.
 Touch for directions.

-Regarding Police Officer Edward Pflaume.
-Four days after his death, Pflaume was honored with a procession through Forest Park, led by fellow motorcycle policemen.
+days after his death, Pflaume was honored with a procession through Forest Park, led by fellow motorcycle policemen.
 He was buried in Chicago's Montrose Cemetery, next to his sister Margaret, who had died at age 16 in 1917.

 The surviving suspect in the shootout was William "Three-Fingered Jack" White, an ex-convict with a long rap sheet as well as known connections to the Chicago mob, including as a lieutenant of Al Capone.
 White was twice convicted for Officer Pflaume's murder, and both times the Illinois Supreme Court overturned the conviction.
+Attorneys ultimately decided not to pursue a third trial.
+White was murdered in 1934 in his apartment in Oak Park, the village next Forest Park; the crime remains unsolved.
+Read Commentary #1 for more details about Pflaume's murder, White's involvement and his ultimate demise.

 Also see . . .

 1. Remembering those who died while serving.
-(Submitted on August 23, 2023, by Sean Flynn of Oak Park, Illinois.)
+(Submitted on August 23, 2023, by Sean P. Flynn of Oak Park, Illinois.)

 2. Officer Edward Richard Pflaume on Officer Down Memorial Page.
-(Submitted on August 23, 2023, by Sean Flynn of Oak Park, Illinois.)
+(Submitted on August 23, 2023, by Sean P. Flynn of Oak Park, Illinois.)

 Additional commentary.

-1. The law couldn't catch up to "Three-Fingered Jack" White--but the mob did
+1. The law couldn't catch up to "Three-Fingered Jack" White but the mob did

 The historical marker dedicated to Officer Edward Pflaume tells a dramatic story, yet his shooting death inside a tavern in 1925, believed to be at the hands of gangster William "Three-Fingered Jack" White, a known member of the Chicago mafia and an associate of Al Capone, was even more sensational in its time.